Yashwant Sinha

-Yashwant Sinha ([jəʃˈʋən̪t̪ sɪnˈɦɑː], born 6 November 1937) is an Indian administrator and politician.
+Yashwant Sinha ([jəʃˈʋən̪t̪ sɪnˈɦɑː], born 6 November 1937) is an Indian politician and retired Indian Administrative Service officer.
 He served as the Minister of Finance from 1990 until 1991 under Prime Minister Chandra Shekhar and again from March 1998 to July 2002 under Prime Minister Atal Bihari Vajpayee.
 He also served as the Minister of External Affairs from July 2002 until May 2004.
 He was a senior leader of the BJP before he left the party on 21 April 2018.

-In March 2021, he joined the AITC; however he left in June 2022 as he was selected by the Combined Opposition Parties as their Presidential Candidate for the 2022 Presidential election.
-But lost the election against Droupadi Murmu of NDA.
+In 2022, he was the Presidential candidate of India for the opposition.

 Early life

 Sinha was born in a Kayastha family in Patna, Bihar.
-He graduated from University of Patna in BA Hons(History).He received his master's degree in political science in 1958.
+He graduated from University of Patna in BA Hons (History).
+He received his master's degree in political science in 1958.
 Subsequently, he taught the subject at the University of Patna until 1962.